Generic name: Aztreonam (oral inhalation) [ AZ-tree-oh-nam ]

 - Do not mix other drugs in nebulizer.

-- Use a puffer (inhaler) that helps open your airways before using aztreonam.
+- Use an inhaler that helps open your airways before using aztreonam (oral inhalation).
 Talk with your doctor.

-- Use this medicine after other breathed in drugs.
+- Use aztreonam (oral inhalation) after other breathed in drugs.

 - Do not use if the solution is cloudy or has particles.